jpin730/next-open-jira/README.md

 # Next Open Jira

-This app is a Jira clone using Material UI, drag and drop without library and Next API Routes connected to MongoDB.
+This app is a Jira clone using Material UI (dynamic dark/light theme), drag and drop without library and Next API Routes connected to MongoDB.

 ## Usage